Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Offline-Online Phased Elimination ( )

 Our proposed algorithm \oope \text{ }proceeds in distinct phases, each requiring geometrically increasing number of offline and online samples.
 Each phase consists of two parts: an \textit{exploration part}, in which we carefully sample arms based on a well chosen design and an \textit{elimination part} where we eliminate sub-optimal arms based on the observed rewards in the exploration part.
 At the end of the each phase we maintain a set of ``live'' arms $\ca{A}_l$, that is, arms that have survived elimination (see line 27 of Algorithm \ref{algo:phase_elimination_o_o}).
 During the exploration part of a phase $l$, $\nona$ new online samples are collected from each arm $a \in \ca{A}_l$ to gain more information about $\theta^*$.
 Further we augment these samples that have been gathered online with additional $\noffa$ samples.
 After the phase $l$ exploration ends, we compute an OLS estimate $\hat{\theta}_l$ based on the samples $\nona$, $\noffa$.
 Then, in the elimination part, all the live arms $a \in \ca{A}_l$ that are estimated to have sub-optimality gaps greater than $2\epsilon_l$ with respect to the estimate $\hat{\theta}_l$ are eliminated.
 Note, we do not re-use the same offline samples in multiple phases and this ensures statistical independence across phases.
 We continue this interleaved process of exploration and elimination till the exhaustion of online samples.
 Next, we introduce concepts important to our algorithm \oope\text{} and give a precise description of \oope.

 \textbf{Effective dimension $\deff$:} The \emph{effective} dimension $\deff$ is defined as:

 Note that $\deff \leq d$.
 The effective dimension represents the remaining direction of $\theta^*$ left to explore after incorporating the offline data.
-The extent of exploration of each direction depends on the eigenvalues of $V_{\pioff}$, the total number of offline samples $\Toff$ and the offline confidence width $g(\pioff)$.
-In the pure online setting, we have that $\deff=d$.\\
+The extent of exploration of each direction depends on the eigenvalues of $V_{\pioff}$, the total number of offline samples $\Toff$ and the offline confidence width $g_{\ca{A}}(\pioff)$.
+In the pure online setting, we have that $\deff=d$. \oope \text{ } estimates $\deff$ by computing the eigenspectrum of $V_{\pioff}$ and plugging the values of $\Toff,T$ into the formula~\eqref{d_effective}.